homeworkc/lazycast/README.md

 # Known issues
 lazycast tries to remember the pairing credentials so that entering the PIN is only needed once for each device.
 However, this feature does not seem to work properly all the time with recent Raspbian images.
 (Using the latest Raspbian is still recommended from the security perspective.
 However, recent Raspbians randomize the MAC address of the ``p2p-dev-wlan0`` interface upon reboot, while old Raspbians ([example](https://downloads.raspberrypi.org/raspbian/images/raspbian-2017-09-08/)) do not. **Any insights or suggestions on this issue are appreciated**, and could make this important feature work again.)
 Therefore, re-pairing may be needed after every Raspberry Pi reboot.
 Try clearing the 'lazycast' information on the source device before re-pairing if you run into pairing problems.

+Player2 seems to have a double-free bug which causes it to crash when playing some videos.
+Currently a workaround (that constantly monitors the liveliness of player2) is implemented.

 Latency: Limited by the implementation of the rtp player used.
 (In VLC, latency can be reduced from 1200 to 300ms by lowering the network cache value.)